If You Love Something, Set It Free: How To Know When To Let Go

 You Are No Longer In Love

 In the case of a romantic relationship, individuals might decide to break up if one or both no longer feels in love.
 Continuing a relationship without love or connection could be painful or challenging.
-Often, people choose to break up to avoid future pains.
+Trying to force feelings to arise often leads to pain.
+People frequently choose to break up to avoid future pains.
 In the future, these feelings could change, or they may not.

 You Lost The Person To A Breakup Or Outside Circumstance